inveniosoftware/docs-invenio-rdm/docs/reference/widgets.md

 ## RichInput

-A rich input field that accepts HTML text.
+A rich input field for HTML text, with a WYSIWYG editor.

 ### Usage